aiven/devportal/docs/products/opensearch/howto/upgrade-clients-to-opensearch.rst

 In order to upgrade the Elasticsearch clients to OpenSearch follow these steps:

-1. Pin your ElasticSearch libraries to version **7.10.2** (latest version under the open-source license).
+1. Pin your Elasticsearch libraries to version **7.10.2** (latest version under the open-source license).
-2. Switch from **ElasticSearch 7.10.2** to the fully compatible **OpenSearch 1.0.0**.
+2. Switch from **Elasticsearch 7.10.2** to the fully compatible **OpenSearch 1.0.0**.
 3. Update OpenSearch libraries till their latest version.

 .. note::
-    You can migrate your cluster from ElasticSearch to OpenSearch  either before or after switching the clients.
+    You can migrate your cluster from Elasticsearch to OpenSearch  either before or after switching the clients.
 Read :doc:`our article <upgrade-to-opensearch>` for more details.